antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 The goal of .NET Standard was to unify the feature set of the base class library (BCL), so that you can write a single library that can run everywhere.
-And this has served us well: .NET Standard is used by over 77% of the top 1000 packages.
-And if we look at all packages that have been updated in the last 6 months, the adoption is at 58%.
+And this has served us well: .NET Standard is supported by over 77% of the top 1000 packages.
+And if we look at all packages on NuGet.org that have been updated in the last 6 months, the adoption is at 58%.

 ![#Packages supporting .NET Standard](chart-all.png)

 But standardizing the API set alone creates a tax.
 It requires coordination whenever we're adding new APIs -- which happens all the time.
-The .NET open-source community (which includes us) keeps innovating in the BCL by providing new language features, usability improvements, new cross-cutting features such as `Span<T>`, or supporting new data formats or networking protocols.
+The .NET open-source community (which includes the .NET team) keeps innovating in the BCL by providing new language features, usability improvements, new cross-cutting features such as `Span<T>`, or supporting new data formats or networking protocols.